 As he looked across the fire, Joe saw Ethan crouched down in front of Jacob who was still firmly tied to the wagon wheel.
 Even from that distance, Joe could see the side of the man’s face was a mass of swollen and bruised flesh and he winced.

 “Easy there.
-Ethan says he made some kind of Indian brew he reckons will take the edge off when we get started on this leg.
+Ethan sent me looking for some flowers at first light.
+Says he made some kind of Indian brew he reckons will take the edge off when we get started on this leg.
 Not a proper anaesthetic, mind you, but it will help.
 John Taylor’s full of useful remedies like that.”

 “John Taylor?”
 Joe’s head was just catching up with the rest of him as he swirled the remains of his coffee in the mug before ditching the dregs in the dirt.